 Here is the direct link to view my delivery of the sermon:

-Several weeks ago I asked John for permission to preach.
+Several weeks ago (June 7, 2020) I asked Dean Horn for permission to preach during the Sunday service at Trinity Cathedral, Davenport, Iowa.
 With all the discussion around the coronavirus there was something missing.
 We had an elephant in the room and no one was talking about it.
 Folks were using grief language without using the word grief.